 \section{Conclusion}

-In this paper, we investigated the reliance of universities in seven countries and in institutions listed in the Times Higher Education Top100 on cloud infrastructure.
-We found that the continuous move to cloud infrastructures has been an ongoing process for the past several years, and---apart from video lecturing tools---not heavily influenced by the COVID-19 pandemic.
+We investigated the reliance of universities on cloud infrastructure in seven countries and in the Times Higher Education Top100.
+We found that the move to the cloud has been ongoing for the past several years, and, apart from video lecturing tools, was not heavily influenced by the COVID-19 pandemic.
 Our results also highlight that university systems highly differ in their susceptibility to migrate to the cloud.
 We conjecture that this ties in with a multitude of factors, including the academic and administrative culture, and the history of university IT in the corresponding countries.
 Furthermore, we discuss the potential impact of this progressing development on the very essence of academic freedom.

-In the end, as academics, we have to ask ourselves: Now that we know, do we want this?
-If we are content with this development, we also have to ask whether we can live with the broader implications we outline in \Fref{sec:discussion}.
-If not, we have to find ways to counteract these developments, by building and funding decentralized capabilities for independent research and teaching infrastructure, learning from---certainly not perfect---cases like Germany.
+In the end, as academics, we have to ask ourselves: Now that we know, are we content with this development, and can we live with the broader implications.
+If not, we have to find ways to counteract these developments, by investing in decentralized capabilities for independent research and teaching infrastructure, learning from -- certainly not perfect -- cases like in Germany.